As an Amazon Associate we earn from qualifying purchases.

 Panache Women’s Tango Underwired Balconette Bra

 The Panache Tango Balconette Bra is a great alternative for ladies who want premium undergarments with a modest inexpensive tag.
 Despite the bra’s value, it provides a natural, rounded shaping to create a beautiful cleavage that would look good on clothes with low-cut necklines.

 Although it has fuller cups than the Fantasie Belle and Panache Envy bras, the structure is much more suitable for women with larger busts.
 In this way, you can achieve a natural lift instead of volumizing the cleavage.

-It has wider straps than the other Panache bra, which help minimize pressure on the shoulders.
+It has wider straps than the other Panache bra, which helps minimize pressure on the shoulders.
 However, the adjustable straps tend to flare out a bit, which could pose a problem for narrow-shouldered ladies.

 Those with symmetric, firmer, and rounded-shaped breasts would benefit from the mesh wings for a flattering silhouette.
-The band, which holds the wings, flats against the chest and high enough to ensure the back won’t ride up.
+The band, which holds the wings, flats against the chest and is high enough to ensure the back won’t ride up.

 All of these work together to provide an excellent amount of lift.
 If you have a fuller top, the broad-coverage cups might push the boobs up too much.
 However, the cups may cause gaping if your breasts have a fuller bottom.